franciscapessanha/Sheep-game/README.md

 # Animals Affect: Can you read sheep facial expressions?
-We build algorithms that can
+We build algorithms that can!

 " Animals in pain do show reliable, if at times, very subtle signs of distress.
 A recently developed Sheep Pain Facial Expression Scale (SPFES) can help handlers accurately and objectively determine the degree of pain an animal is experiencing."
 Can you identify the signs?